More Rain Chances Ahead This Week

 Wildfire smoke hangs around today

+Thunderstorms are already passing through the NW Minnesota region near Roseau.
+There is currently a Severe Thunderstorm Warning.
+We expect this to move to the Southeast over the next few hours with temperatures will be on their way down from the 80s this afternoon, especially in eastern ND.
+A few isolated showers or thundershowers my develop throughout the evening.
+This will be most likely in the northern valley, but a sprinkle can’t be ruled out south.

 Smoke has returned and has found its way to the surface, Air quality has been in the yellow to orange categories, meaning sensitive individuals may notice impacts from the smoke.
-Air quality should improve through the afternoon.
-It is otherwise quiet this morning with passing cirrus clouds.
+Air quality should improve through the evening and overnight tonight

-By midday, temperatures will be on their way up into the 80s this afternoon, especially in eastern ND.
-A few isolated showers or thundershowers my develop with daytime heating.
-This will be most likely in the northern valley, but a sprinkle can’t be ruled out south.
+Tomorrow, you cam expect some light fog into he morning gin Lakes country, with temperatures in the mid 60s for most and warming up into the 80s.
+Breezy Conditions will continue tomorrow afternoon with another chances of some afternoon showers.
+Some may be on the Stronger side but Stay tuned to the VNL Weather App.

 EXTENDED PLANNER: